Newest In-N-Out In Colorado To Open Doors Monday

 LONE TREE, Colo.
 (CBS4) – In-N-Out confirmed to CBS4 its newest location in Lone Tree will open on Monday, Feb.
 22. Fans can grab their animal-style double-doubles and fries at 9171 W. Westview Road, near Park Meadows Mall.

-Robert Dumont, an 18-year veteran of In-N-Out, will manage the Lone Tree location.READ MORE: FAA, United Airlines To Remove Some Boeing 777's From Service Under Emergency Directive
+Robert Dumont, an 18-year veteran of In-N-Out, will manage the Lone Tree location.READ MORE: Decrease In COVID Cases May Point To Seasonality In Coronavirus, Says Dr. Dave Hnida

 The restaurant will hire about 80 people.
 There will be a covered patio with outdoor seating, and indoor seating for 74 guests, but onsite dining is currently not available.
 All In-N-Out Burger locations are open daily from 10:00 a.m. to 1:00 a.m. and until 1:30 a.m. on Friday and Saturday.